rmjarvis/TreeCorr/docs/patches.rst

 4. To run k-means on some data set for non-correlation reasons.
    TreeCorr happens to have an extremely efficient implementation of the k-means algorithm.
-So if you want to perform k-means clustering on some data that can be represnted in a TreeCorr `Catalog` (i.e. only 2 or 3 spatial dimensions), then using TreeCorr may be a particularly efficient way to do the clustering.
+So if you want to perform k-means clustering on some data that can be represented in a TreeCorr `Catalog` (i.e. only 2 or 3 spatial dimensions), then using TreeCorr may be a particularly efficient way to do the clustering.
    See `Running K-Means` below.